Shrimp Ceviche Recipe

 - 1/2 cup cilantro minced

 - 1 jalapeno seeded & diced

 - Salt and pepper to taste (I added about 1/2 tsp salt)

 - If using frozen shrimp, add it to a medium bowl and cover with warm tap water.
 Let thaw for 10 minutes.

 - In the meanwhile, squeeze juice from limes and add to a large bowl.
 Please do not use bottled juice.

 - Drain shrimp and give it a gentle squeeze.
 Dice it and add to the bowl with lime juice.

-- Marinate: cooked shrimp for 15 minutes; raw shrimp for 1.5 hours or until opaque and pink.
+- Marinate: Cooked shrimp for 15 minutes; raw shrimp for 1.5 hours or until opaque and pink.
 Acid will "cook" the shrimp.

 - While shrimp is marinating, dice tomato, avocado, red onion, cilantro and jalapeno and add to another bowl.
 Refrigerate if making ceviche with raw shrimp.
-I also recommend do dice avocado right before combining shrimp with veggies to avoid brown avocado.
+I also recommend to dice avocado right before combining shrimp with veggies to avoid brown avocado.

 - Add vegetables to the bowl with shrimp, stir and add salt and pepper to taste.
 Remember tortilla chips are salty.
 So I would salt after the taste test with a chip.